pyrddlgym-project/pyRDDLGym/docs/prost.rst

 .. code-block:: shell

     docker cp <docker name>:/OUTPUTS/ <output dir>
-,

 where ``<output dir>`` is a valid directory on the local machine.

-pyRDDLGym provides a convenient bash script ``runprost.sh`` in the Docker folder that automates the above:
+pyRDDLGym provides a convenient bash script ``runprost.sh`` in the Docker folder that automates the two previous commands:

 .. code-block:: shell